 Inclusion examples in the workplace: Inspirations and tips to create an inclusive culture

 Imagine if The Beatles were made up of four John Lennons.
 No McCartney harmonies, no Harrison guitar brilliance, no Ringo rhythm.
-Would they still be great?
-Maybe.
-But would they have changed music forever?
-Unlikely.
+They’d still be good, but would they have changed music forever?
+Probably not.

 What is inclusion at the workplace?